jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Ah, more rules need to be invented for working with interfaces.

 The type line is pointing at the center circle, but implicitly points at one of the right triangle.
 So there’s an invisible extension to the type line.
 The extension changes with the interface line of the source symbol.
-However… the interface of the child determines which interface is implicitly pointed at by the type line.
+However... the interface of the child determines which interface is implicitly pointed at by the type line.
 This seems an explicit/implicit subject.

 Another direction rule can be added I guess, looking at the implicit piece of the type line: Sooner to exit from a circle as line source than to exit from a triangle as the line source. <that rule needs some reformulating, though.>

 The rule about the type line determines the interface line stays.
-It’s just that there’s an implicit extension to the type line, which can be generic, pointing at the interface that is the interface of the child…
+It’s just that there’s an implicit extension to the type line, which can be generic, pointing at the interface that is the interface of the child...

 ##### Type